Compatibility

 I see no reasons why it should not work as expected on all the Maschine controllers since adaptation to the complete product family is only a matter of MIDI template created with the Native Instrument Controller editor.
 If you notice any mistake on one of the templates provided, please let me know.
 The one thing I cannot test presently if the choice of colors for the group buttons (my Mikro MKIII only have Monochromic buttons); if you see an issue, don’t hesitate to let me know.

-I recommend to use KordsKontrol with a controller that support color on pads (from MKII and Studio) because it much more user friendly.
+I recommend to use KordsKontrol with a controller that support color on pads (from MKII and Studio) because it is much more user friendly.

 I haven’t developed compatibility for Novation controllers that do not have full RGB pads because the readiness of a 4 color interface of 64 pads require too much efforts and are not in line with the spirit of KordsKontrol.